-Switching your account to South Shore Bank is simple.
-Follow these 5 steps in the easy-to-use switch kit below and you’ll find your transition to South Shore Bank is …just better!
+We want to make your transition over to South Shore Bank simple and easy!
+Follow these 5 steps in the easy-to-use switch kit below and you’ll find your transition to South Shore Bank is just...better!

 Simply download and complete the Direct Deposit Change Notice form.
 Bring this form to your employer’s Human Resources department to authorize the change.